 “After the arrival of the mission, the intensity of violence began to decrease,” he said.
 “The mission’s role is monitoring and is not stopping the killing or stopping the destruction or otherwise.”

 Dabi also maintained that “heavy military equipment” was removed from “all cities” in Syria.

-The opposition activist group, the Syrian Revolution General Commission, said on Sunday that at least 840 Syrians have been killed since December 23, when Arab League observers entered Syria.
+The Syrian Revolution General Commission (SRGC) activist group has said at least 840 Syrians have been killed since December 23, when the first Arab League delegates entered Syria.

 Critics say the Arab mission has only provided diplomatic cover for Assad to pursue a crackdown that has already killed more than 5,000 people since protests erupted in March 2011, according to a UN count.

 “Al-Dabi’s report speaking of armed groups gave the regime more justification to intensify the killing”

 On Tuesday, an activist network reported the death of at least 68 people, of whom 37 were killed in the central province of Homs.

 The Local Co-ordination Committees (LCC) activist network said at least 18 people were killed when government forces shelled two buildings in the Homs’ neighbourhood of Bab Tadmor.

 Speaking to Al Jazeera from Homs, Hadi al-Abdallah, an activist with the SRGC, said: “The buildings were six-storey buildings.
 Many families remain missing.
 It is hard to confirm the exact number of those killed.”

 He added that there was an escalation of violence on the part of government forces, especially in Homs’ old neighbourhoods.